 Alternatively, they can perform a process based on inverted cones.
 Vintners use them to spin the wine repeatedly at high speed.
 Due to the centrifugal forces during the spinning, the alcohol molecules are separated from the wine, so vintners can easily remove them.

 Centrifugal condensation does not affect the taste of wine as significantly as distillation.
 But it requires some costly high-tech equipment.

 The third way to extract and reduce the level of alcohol in the wine is called “reverse osmosis“: Vintners expose the wine to very high pressure and force it against a fine membrane.
 Only water and alcohol particles can pass this membrane, so the remaining wine becomes a concentrate.
 After removing the alcohol, the winemakers add the water back to the concentrate and finalize the alcohol-free wine.
 Usually, they have to perform this process multiple times to minimize the alcohol level.

-Reverse osmosis has two big advantages: First, it preserves the wine’s aromas.
-And second, it doesn’t require expensive equipment.
+Reverse osmosis has two advantages: First, it preserves the wine’s aromas.
+And second, it does not require expensive equipment.
 For these reasons, it’s the preferred method of many vintners who want to produce low-alcohol wine.

 Evaporation happens at a slow rate, though.
-Even if you allow the wine to stay in touch with oxygen for days, its alcohol content won’t decrease significantly.
+Even if you allow the wine to stay in touch with oxygen for days, its alcohol content will not decrease significantly.

 Nevertheless, the drinking experience changes perceivably.
 That is because aeration helps the wine “open up”, so its most delicate aromas can shine.
 As a result, strong alcoholic odors become less dominant.

 The level of alcohol in wine is determined during the production process, primarily during fermentation.
 After bottling, it does not change anymore.
 Even if you store it for decades, it will not get stronger or lighter.

 Alcohol contents can vary significantly depending on the type of wine.
 In many countries, wine laws regulate minimum and maximum contents.
 For instance, European Union regulations limit the content of alcohol in wine to 15% in general.
 Some exceptions of up to 20% for wines from specific regions are allowed, though.

 Let us have a look at the average alcohol contents of the different types of wine.